cjuhasz64/card-db-frontend/README.md

   - Overall code cleanup
   - CSS improvements
   - Bulk editing
+  - Pagination

   Planning give public access to only reading cards page.
 Auth will be required to read any other data and use CUD functionality

+  Known Bugs:
+  - You can create a card, then change the game linked to said cards set within the set table.
+Create a card with a set that should exist